Rearth/dhbw_heimdall_new/content/posts/development-update-prototype-ii.md

 ## Other Improvements

 Our Unity Editor started to act really sluggish, and it took multiple minutes to even start up the editor.
 We fixed that cleaning up our assets using [this asset cleaner](https://github.com/unity-cn/Tool-UnityAssetCleaner).
 By applying the asset cleaner, we were able to remove ~650mb of files in our project, making the editor run a lot more smooth again.

+You can get your hands on the current version using [this link](https://developer.cloud.unity3d.com/share/share.html?shareId=-yQjLOKIiS).